tests-always-included/mo/README.md

 It is acceptable for some of the official spec tests to fail.
 Anything dealing with multiple levels of objects (eg. `{{a.b.c}}`) and changing the delimiters (`{{= | | =}}` will fail.
 Other than that, this bash implementation of the mustache spec should pass tests.

+Specific issues:
+ * Interpolation - Multiple Calls:  This fails because lambdas execute in a subshell so their output can be captured.
+This is flagged as a TODO in the code.

 ### Future Enhancements